 The EPOS Light is a concept for the world’s smallest cash register.
 Something like this could really increase the speed of service at a restaurant, for instance, but who knows if the cost would equal the benefits.

 Another concept design using glass technology, this one is for a tablet, such as an iPad, with touch-screen capabilities.
+So if you want to sell iPad pro, consider it may evolve into this kind of concept in the future.

 This universal remote control concept would use touch-screen technology for operation; this same company also has some interesting concepts for 3D touch-screens for air conditioner programmers and light switches.